Jakob Andkjær

 Jakob Schiøtt Andkjær (born 7 May 1985) is a Danish swimmer.
 He attended Auburn University, where he swam for the Auburn Tigers.
 He won the bronze medal in the 50 m butterfly at the 2007 World Aquatics Championships.

+He competed in the 100m freestyle, 50m freestyle, and 100m butterfly events at the 2008 Olympic Games in Beijing, China, representing Denmark.